ntemposd/my-website/content/docs/consulting/sxsw/index.md

 ---
-title: "SXSW Accelerator Pitch"
+title: "SXSW"
 description: "Being an advisory board member at SXSW Accelerator Pitch."
-lead: "Reviewing startup applications for the fintech & big-data tracks while recruiting the best startups around Greece & Cyprus."
+lead: "Reviewed startup applications for the fintech & big-data tracks while being the face and voice of SXSW 2017 in Greece & Cyprus."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false